Marutida Boonmongkol (Jane)

 Dr. Anjarat has more than 15 years of experience in the airline business, both in ground services and as cabin crew.
 After leaving the airline business she was was responsible for the duties of Marketing Manager, first in one of Thailand’s leading telecommunication service providers and later in a 5-star international boutique hospital in Bangkok.
 She left the marketing field to dedicate herself to the work in the field of education and was appointed assistant to the dean of a renowned international college.
 Currently, she is a guest lecturer at several government and private universities where she gives lectures on broad-scale business administration, marketing technology and conveys the basic knowledge of the aviation business to future flight attendant aspirants.
 Recently she received her Ph.D. in Educational Technology and Communications from Chulalongkorn University, Faculty of Education.

 Apart from her work and academic experience, Anjarat, from an early age, played the leading child role in a number of well-known Thai movies, among them “Oh Luk Rak”, “Om Ok Por” and “123 Duan Mahapai”.
 Concomitant in her early years were singing and music always some of her cherished passions, inherited from and absorbed through her father, Prasan Suthat na Ayuthya, government official at the Department of Fine Arts in charge of musical orchestration for the department’s symphony orchestra.
 First a student at The College of Dramatic Arts, he attracted the attention of Phra Chenduriyang (Peter Feit), under whose tutorship he learned to write classical music orchestration.
 Moreover, as an accomplished cellist and bassist, he wrote musical arrangements for many top hit songs, among them “Yard Petch”, “Fark Pleng Tueng Ter” and composed background music for Thai movies.
 Anjarat's mother, known as “Ma'am Carol”, was the first foreigner to sing Thazi popular songs in Thai television stations.
 She also was the singer who introduced chorus line singing in the albums of several Thai Golden Record Award singers.
 Already as a young child Anjarat was invited to sing the solo part at various charity events, as well as in the main theme of Thai movies, like “Puen Rak” and in a children chorus for the release of the children’s song album called “Tiao Khao Din”.
 Later she joined a variety of local choir groups.
 She usually sings for the Sunday evening mass at the Holy Redeemer Church, Bangkok, sings with Assumption Choir and joins the choir for the celebration of the Roman Catholic Church.
 In early in 2017, she joined The Bangkok Voices as a soprano singer and participated in a series of cultural exchange performances in Shanghai, Nanjing and Singapore, by invitation of the respective governments.
-In 2019, she was a choir member in several concerts, i.e. performing in May at Choral Festival in Baden-Baden, Germany and in August at the National Liberation Choral Festival in South Korea.
+In 2019, she was a choir member in several concerts, i.e. performing in May at Choral Festival in Baden-Baden, Germany, in August at the National Liberation Choral Festival in South Korea and in April 2023, she attended the 7th Vietnam International Choir Competition in Hoi An, Vietnam.